 Because our programs are held entirely outdoors, participants should dress in weather-appropriate clothing that can get dirty.
-Please note that while school visits may be cancelled or rescheduled due to inclement weather, the farm's registration-based programs will NOT be cancelled or rescheduled (activities will be held in the unheated 1827 Barn during inclement weather).
+Please note that while school visits may be cancelled or rescheduled due to inclement weather, the farm's registration-based programs will NOT be cancelled or rescheduled.
 We HIGHLY recommend checking the weather forecast the morning of a program session or visit to ensure participants are appropriately dressed.
 We also suggest bringing rain boots and a raincoat on days when rain is likely- even if it's not actually raining when you leave the house.